 3. Be Open to Change – Do not stay stagnant and accept the status quo and move towards identifying new avenues of value creation, and being a leader that helps the whole organization move towards better processes.

 In your experience, what are some of the reasons why purchasing processes are so slow in many organizations?
 What are some strategies to scale the speed up?

 Most of the time, the reason why the purchase to requisition order process is so slow is that there is a lack of an approval threshold.
 Also, there needs to be an effort to reduce the approval chains, as in many organizations, there are too many people involved with approving a purchase or vice versa.

 Many smaller companies have a system where all purchases need to be signed off by the CEO or the founder – this is inefficient.
 To do this, its important to implement and set clear approval thresholds – not all purchases need to be routed through every single person.

 This way, it will prevent purchase requests from being stuck when other people in the approval chain are away from their desks or on vacation.
 Alternatively, using technology such as a mobile procurement app can make approval times much shorter.

-	Unfortunately, this still happens but may be prevented; organizations are typically structured around individual functions with their objectives and operations.
-This is particularly the case for procurement and finance, which often coexist as separate entities with dysfunctional integration points despite playing critical roles in the procure to pay (P2P) process.
-Leading enterprises are aligning their procurement and finance activities to deliver the business impact that extends far beyond cost reduction with a fully integrated procure to pay process.
+Unfortunately, this still happens but can be prevented; organizations are typically structured around individual functions with their objectives and operations.
+This is particularly the case for procurement and finance, which often coexist as separate entities with dysfunctional integration points despite playing critical roles in the procure-to-pay (P2P) process.
+Leading enterprises are aligning their procurement and finance activities to deliver the business impact that extends far beyond cost reduction with a fully integrated procure-to-pay process.